genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 1. __Cron Rules__, which are scheduling rules; these are defined as [standard cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression).
 2. __Dynamic Rules__, also known as Dynamic Events, are defined as [groovy expression](https://groovy-lang.org/syntax.html), which respond to changes to database table entries.

 In both cases, you define the rule in a table in the database: CRON_RULES for static rules and DYNAMIC_RULES for dynamic rules.
+In this training, we're going to use Cron Rules, but if you're interested in the Dynamic Rules please look at [Defining a dynamic rule](/creating-applications/defining-your-application/business-logic/evaluators/configure/#defining-a-dynamic-rule).

 ### Cron rules (static events)​